Gordon Cummins: Margaret Heywood

 On the evening of 13 February 1942, Cummins accosted a young married woman named Margaret Heywood in Piccadilly.
 After sharing a drink and a sandwich at the London Trocadero, the two walked in the direction of Haymarket.
 Heywood later stated that, at this point, Cummins became "unpleasantly forward" toward her: pushing her into a doorway near Piccadilly Circus and groping her waist as he attempted to persuade her to accompany him to a nearby air raid shelter.
 Heywood consented to a single kiss before informing Cummins she did not know of any nearby air raid shelters, stating, "In any case, I wouldn't go in one with you."
-Cummins then began fondling Heywood, who remonstrated against his actions as she struck at his wrists and pushed his hands away from her body, then attempted to leave.
+Cummins then began fondling Heywood, who resisted, striking at his wrists and pushing his hands away from her body, then attempted to leave.
 In response, Cummins seized her by the throat and pushed her back into the doorway.
 Heywood was then strangled into unconsciousness as Cummins repeatedly muttered the words, "You won't".

 As Cummins rifled through her handbag, he was disturbed by an 18-year-old delivery boy named John Shine, who was carrying bottles of drink into the nearby Captain's Cabin pub, forcing Cummins to flee the scene, leaving his RAF-issue gas mask and haversack in the doorway.
 Shine immediately ran to Heywood's assistance.
 Noting Heywood had regained consciousness, he then offered to accompany her to a hospital.
-En route, the couple encountered a policeman named James Skinner, who suggested the two accompany him to West End Central Police Station to provide witness statements detailing Heywood's attack before an officer accompanied her to a nearby hospital.
+En route, the couple encountered a policeman named James Skinner, who suggested the two accompany him to West End Central police station to provide witness statements detailing Heywood's attack before an officer accompanied her to a nearby hospital.

-Immediately after his attack on Heywood, Cummins visited a nearby pub, where he realized he had left his gas mask and haversack at the site of the attempted murder, and that the service number printed inside his haversack could be traced to him.
+Immediately after his attack on Heywood, Cummins visited a nearby pub, where he realised he had left his gas mask and haversack at the site of the attempted murder, and that the service number printed inside his haversack could be traced to him.
 In an effort to concoct an alibi, he stole another airman's gas mask and haversack before returning to base.